About Type 2 Diabetes

-Although no one has found the genes that cause type 2 diabetes, changes in genes can be linked to type 2 diabetes.
+Although not all of the genes that cause type 2 diabetes have been identified, changes in genes can be linked to type 2 diabetes.
 These genetic changes can be passed down in the family.

 Race and ethnicity

 Research studying diabetes in certain ethnic groups supports the idea that genes play a role in type 2 diabetes.
-African Americans, Asian Americans, Hispanics, and Native Americans have higher rates of diabetes than whites in the United States.
+African Americans, Asian Americans, Hispanics (except Cuban Americans), and Native Americans have higher rates of diabetes than whites in the United States.

 Extra body fat is also related to type 2 diabetes.
-Three out of four people with type 2 diabetes are obese or have been at one time.
-But being obese doesn’t mean a person will get type 2 diabetes.
+Nearly 9 in 10 people with type 2 diabetes are obese or have been at one time.
 Obesity is a risk factor because it can promote resistance to insulin.
+Being obese, however doesn’t mean a person will get type 2 diabetes.

-People may gain weight as they get older, and that puts them at risk for type 2 diabetes.
+As people get older, they may be at greater risk for type 2 diabetes.
 Out of all the new cases of type 2 diabetes in the United States, half occur in people over 55 years old.
-However, even younger adults can be diagnosed with type 2 diabetes.
+However, even younger adults and adolescents can be diagnosed with type 2 diabetes.

 Why it’s important to get diagnosed

-Millions of people are undiagnosed and don’t know that they have diabetes.
+Millions of people with type 2 diabetes are undiagnosed and don’t know that they have type 2 diabetes.
 If you are developing type 2 diabetes, you may not notice any symptoms at first.
 You may not feel that something is wrong, so you don’t go to your health care provider to get tested.

 Managing diabetes around your needs

-If you feel frustrated by the details of coping with diabetes, you're not alone.
+If you feel frustrated by the details of coping with type 2 diabetes, you're not alone.
 It’s important to learn to recognize these feelings and find ways to manage them.

-Cornerstones4Care® has many tips for coping with even the hardest parts of managing your diabetes.
+Cornerstones4Care® has many tips for coping with even the hardest parts of managing your type 2 diabetes.
 You'll find helpful ways to: